washingtonpost/wpds-v0-docs/src/docs/design-docs/uncategorized/button.md

 Button have various themes that can be used.
 Each theme have hover, active, and focus states predefined.
 The most common themes used are Offblack, White, and Subs-Blue
 <br/>

-Note: to see all color themes please see our [storybook](https://react.wpds.preview.now.washingtonpost.com/?path=/story/docs-introduction--page)
+Note: to see all color themes please see our [color tokens](../../tokens/our-tokens/color)

 </div>
 </Grid>